ThomasWong2022/thor-public/README.md

-# thor-public

 # THOR: Time-Varying High-dimensional Ordinal Regression

 THOR is a new autoML tool for temporal tabular datasets and time series.
 It handles high dimensional datasets with distribution shifts better than other tools.
 Inspired by the Numerai competiton, THOR has evolved from a specific tool for Numerai competition into a general ML pipeline which has many applications in finance and healthcare.

-In the following I list some features in THOR.
-It is not an exhausive list and there are more proprietary features that is not listed here.

 ## GBDT2.0

 Customised LightGBM-based Gradient Boosting Decision Trees models for temporal tabular datasets.

 ## DeepLearner2.0

 A novel deep learning model for temporal tabular datasets, which complements well with the above GBDT-based models.

+## TimeSeriesHybrid

+A new method which combines classical and machine learning techniques for feature engineering and sequence modelling.
+A hybrid approach which demonstrate robust performances for high dimensional time-series.

+## DynamicHyperopt

+Apply dynamic hyper-parameter optimisation methods under incremental learning framework for temporal tabular and multi-variate timeseries datasets.

 ## PortfolioOpt2.0

 A new method to combine predictions from machine learning model using well-known theories from finance.
 Using the best research results from both finance and reinforcement learning, the method can maximise the portfolio return (or minimise the given loss function) within required risk metrics.

-## TimeSeriesHybrid

-A new method which combines classical and machine learning techniques for feature engineering and sequence modelling.
-A hybrid approach which demonstrate robust performances for high dimensional time-series.

 ## TrendFollower2.0

 An enhanced implementation of trend following strategies with improved robustness and lower risks than the standard implementation of moving averages.
+Offer a better way to replicate trend following strategies and build new strategies that are less correlated to existing ones.